 The EIT will increase its regional impact primarily through integrating the EIT Regional Innovation Scheme (EIT RIS) into the KICs' multi-annual strategies.
-The EIT RIS activities shall continue to support modest/emerging and moderate innovation countries and regions, as well as the Outermost Regions.
-Activities supported through the EIT RIS will aim to improve the innovation capacities of local ecosystems via capacity building activities and closer interaction between local innovation actors (clusters, networks, regional authorities, HEIs, research organisations, and VET institutions).
-The EIT RIS will support the objective of attracting new partners to the EIT KICs, including through the establishment of RIS Hubs as part of a "place-based" innovation approach.
-The EIT RIS will also leverage additional private and public funding, with particular attention to ESI Funds, including through strengthened links with Smart Specialisation Strategies.
+The EIT RIS activities shall continue to support modest/emerging and moderate innovation countries and regions, including the additional countries onboarded in 2025, in line with the EIT Legislative Framework, as well as the Outermost Regions.
+Activities supported through the EIT RIS will aim to improve the innovation capacities of local ecosystems via capacity building activities and closer interaction between local innovation actors.
+The EIT RIS will support the objective of attracting new partners to the EIT KICs and will also leverage additional private and public funding.
+Starting in 2026, the EIT will launch a full pilot of the Regional Innovation Booster, a new Accelerator for EIT RIS-eligible countries and territories.